webosose/website/content/en/docs/guides/development/localization/applying-localization.md

 ### Generating String Resources at Build Time

-In order to enable the localization task during build, recipes need to be updated properly.
+In order to enable the localization task at build time, recipes need to be updated properly.

 To use the localization tool for generating string resources at build time, add the following line to the recipe to inherit the `webos_localizable` bbclass.